 The five days of activities started with tours of the AMRC Training Centre and the University of Sheffield Advanced Manufacturing Research Centre (AMRC) where the students were shown the AMRC’s capabilities in robotics and automation, machining and design.

-Elliot Hunt, 17, said: “I want to do an apprenticeship at the AMRC Training Centre so it has been really good to be able come here, spend some time looking at the facilities and seeing what the training centre has to offer.”
+Elliot Hunt, 17, said: “I want to do an apprenticeship at the AMRC Training Centre so it has been really good to be able to come here, spend some time looking at the facilities and seeing what the training centre has to offer.”

 The budding young engineers were also given lessons in robot programming, virtual reality (VR) and set an engineering task by the AMRC’s STEM and Outreach Team.
 The AMRC Training Centre Manufacturing Camp ended with presentations on advanced apprenticeships and degree apprenticeships offered by the AMRC Training Centre.